psych-ds/psych-DS/README.md

 # How to Get Involved

-Right now, discussions about this project take place via comments/edits to the (technical specification draft)[https://docs.google.com/document/d/1u8o5jnWk0Iqp_J06PTu5NjBfVsdoPbBhstht6W0fFp0/edit?usp=sharing] and on the (mailing list)[https://groups.google.com/forum/#!forum/psych-data-standards].
+Right now, discussions about this project take place via comments/edits to the [technical specification draft](https://docs.google.com/document/d/1u8o5jnWk0Iqp_J06PTu5NjBfVsdoPbBhstht6W0fFp0/edit?usp=sharing) and on the [mailing list](https://groups.google.com/forum/#!forum/psych-data-standards).

 Please also feel free to contact me (Melissa Kline, mekline@mit.edu) if you have further questions.